Our People

 The core team is connected and supported by the Programme Manager (Operations Team), the Monitoring and Evaluation Officer (Research and Analysis Team), the Accountant (Finance Team) and the Programme Administrator.
 Additional support and assistance are provided by the Executive Committee, the various volunteers, the office helpers and the other agencies and individuals positioned in the periphery.

-Godavari Kollati
+Kollati Godavari

 Programme Manager